Vexot/DvdWebsite/README.md

 ### A website I designed as personal project following some tutorials and trying over and over again

-Pretty simple, and pretty cool lol
+Pretty simple yet pretty cool lol

 It will have more features in the future.
 Thanks for seeing my horripilant code lol.